PrimaryStrawberry/FionnaManagerDecomp/README.md

  - Added Buttons to instantly set maximum stats.
  - a node change for the buttons
  - added an android sdk thingy, idk
+ - Fixed bug with reset button (now it resets bust correctly)

  ## How I did this
  I found a tool called [gdsdecomp.](https://github.com/bruvzg/gdsdecomp)